Safe speed on NSW waterways

 When judging your vessel's speed, you must always consider these circumstances and conditions:

-• other vessels – on busy waterways and near moored or anchored vessels, commercial vessels displaying special signals, and large vessels that are restricted in their manoeuvrability
+• other vessels – for example on busy waterways, near moored or anchored vessels, commercial vessels displaying special signals, and large vessels that are restricted in their manoeuvrability

 • manoeuvrability of your vessel – in particular the distance it takes to stop or turn.
 Your manoeuvrability is affected by your speed, the wind and current, and the vessel's design.